Interview Prep

 That tension is the point.

 The interviewer wants to see how you handle it.
 Do you dodge the question?
 Do you give a non-answer dressed up as honesty?
-Or do you acknowledge the reality and show what you did about it?

 A senior engineer who can whiteboard a system design in 20 minutes will freeze when asked to name a weakness.